DingXiaoH/ACNet/README.md

 export CUDA_VISIBLE_DEVICES=0
 ```

 4. Train the Cifar-quick baseline and ACNet.
+The code will automatically convert the trained weights to the original structure (acnet_exps/XXX_acb_train/finish_deploy.hdf5) and test.
 ```
 python acnet/do_acnet.py -a wrnc16plain -b base
 python acnet/do_acnet.py -a wrnc16plain -b acb